EpochSC/ServicePointSC/README.md

 ServicePointSC
 ==============

-Single Currency Service Points is an adaption of axe cops original service points script that now allows plays to pay with single currency.
+Single Currency Service Points is an adaption of axe cops original service points script that now allows players to pay with single currency.

 #Installation